medinajulioc/va-claims-app/log.md

 The implementation uses standard Tailwind CSS colors (green-950, blue-950, amber-500) to match the military aesthetic while ensuring compatibility with the existing color system.
 The page is fully responsive and maintains the professional, trustworthy appearance required for veterans' services.

+## June 2024 - Implemented Personalized Welcome Message on Dashboard

+### Implementation

+Added a personalized welcome message to replace the static "VA Claims Research Assistant" heading on the dashboard page.
+This enhancement improves user experience by providing a more personalized greeting when users log in.

+1. **Component Structure**:

+   - Created a new client component `welcome-message.tsx` in the dashboard directory
+   - Modified `app/dashboard/page.tsx` to use the new component instead of the static text

+2. **Personalization Logic**:

+   - Implemented a React component that displays "Welcome, {name}.
+We are glad you are here."
+   - Used mock data for the current implementation (name: "Toby")
+   - Added a fallback to the original "VA Claims Research Assistant" text when user data isn't available

+3. **Technical Implementation**:
+   - Used React's useState and useEffect hooks to handle the user data
+   - Implemented the component as a client component with the "use client" directive
+   - Ensured graceful fallback when user data is loading or unavailable

+This enhancement creates a more engaging user experience by personalizing the dashboard interface.
+In a production environment, this would connect to the authentication system to retrieve the actual user's name.

 ## May 2024 - Updated Middleware to Display Landing Page

 ### Issue